Château de Curton

-Château de Curton is a castle located in the region Entre-Deux-Mers in the department of Gironde in the commune of Daignac, and a Bordeaux winery producing wines classified as Bordeaux AOC.
-The castle is situated on the edge of the town of Tizac-Curton, which takes its name from the first Seigneurs (lords) of Curton.
+Château de Curton is a castle located in the commune of Daignac in the department of Gironde.
+It is situated on the edge of the town of Tizac-de-Curton, which takes its name from the first seigneurs (lords) of Curton.
+It is a Bordeaux winery in the Entre-Deux-Mers wine region producing wines classified as Bordeaux AOC.

 History

 The earliest member of the Curton family documented in official texts is Raimond de Curton appearing in the 11th century, appearing as a Lord from the beginning of the 12th century.
 From the end of the 12th century, Regin de Curton made ties with the English Royal Family, signing a treaty in London.
 In the 13th century, the Curton Castle and its Lord, Amanieu de Curton appear in the records.

 During the Hundred Years' War

 At the beginning of the Hundred Years' War, Edward III of England asked Arnaud, Lord of Curton, to remain loyal to him and defend Guyenna against the French attacks.
 As a reward, he granted him jurisdiction over the four parishes around Château de Curton: Daignac, Espiet, Grézillac and Tizac de Curton.

-Later, two descendants of the Lord of Curton became famous during the war, Petiton de Curton who was a knight, and Sennebrun de Curton who fought along Edward, the Black Prince.
+Later, two descendants of the Lord of Curton became famous during the war, Petiton de Curton who was a knight, and Sennebrun de Curton who fought alongside Edward, the Black Prince.

 At the beginning of the 15th century, some sources state that the Lords of Curton went to England and are related to the present Cureton Family.
 The Château de Curton became the property of Louis de Beaumont before being captured by the French and was given to Jacques de Chabannes, Lord of Lapalice, who died in his new castle after becoming wounded at the Battle of Castillon.